Table of Contents The Goals of SAM and SaaS Management are...

 Insight to the true SaaS usage of your entire organization is easier said than done.

 One of the reasons it can be difficult to get a full view of your application portfolio is the fact that SaaS is purchased by teams or individuals throughout an organization instead of strictly procurement or IT.
-In fact, Business Units control 54% of SaaS spend, but 42% of app quantity.
+In fact, Zylo’s 2022 SaaS Management Index shows that business units control 73% of SaaS spend, but 77% of app quantity.
 This allows hundreds of applications to slip by undetected (which could even cause a security breach).
 The average company underestimates their SaaS applications by two to three times.

 When your organization addresses the discovery of your entire SaaS inventory — including everything from free trials to enterprise-wide licenses — you lay the foundation for a successful cloud cost management plan.